inaimathi/langnostic/resources/public/content/meta.md

 ## About This Site

 This site was built out of parentheses and higher-order functions.
-The site itself is just over 300 lines of relatively readable Clojure, which I still plan to refine over the next couple of weeks.
+The site itself is just over 300 lines of relatively readable Clojure, which I still plan to refine.
 There's still no database; just some [`markdown`](https://daringfireball.net/projects/markdown/) and [`JSON`](http://www.json.org/), processed and then served up by [`http-kit`](https://http-kit.github.io/).

+The audio links on some posts were generated with [`catwalk`](https://github.com/inaimathi/catwalk).